 - If you hold a permanent certificate:

 - Your credential is no longer permanent.
-It becomes a license under SBP on Jan.
+It became a license under SBP on Jan.
 1, 2025.
 The law did not grandfather this group.

 - You will be exempt from showing proof of CE compliance in perpetuity.